TakeprofitTechnology/ReleaseNotes/CopySystem (New application for copying deals) .md

 ## Version 2024.7.9.733 (9 July, 2024)
 ### Changes
 * The bug of uncontrolled log files creation is fixed.
+* The bug of incorrect closing of copied positions when the leader closes partially is fixed.

 ## Version 2024.7.8.417 (8 July, 2024)
 ### Features